Deadguy: Near-Death Travel Services (2025–present)

 On April 29, 2025, the band announced their official signing to Relapse Records.
 They also announced their second studio album, Near-Death Travel Services, which was released on June 27 of the same year.

+Deadguy will support Napalm Death on select dates of their 2026 North American tour.
+The band is also scheduled to perform at Milwaukee Metal Fest in June 2026.

 Musical style and influences

-Deadguy's musical style consists of "screaming vocals [...] set to discordant guitars," and is characterized by "extremely personal" lyrical content and an "extremely dark and somber approach."
+Deadguy's musical style consists of "screaming vocals [...] set to discordant guitars," and is characterized by "extremely personal" lyrical content and a "dark and somber approach."
 Brian Peterson, in the book Burning Fight described their sound as a blend of "metal, the caustic noise rock of groups like Today is the Day and Unsane, the experimental punk of bands like the Cows, and the innovative hardcore of Black Flag."
 According to Peterson, "They weren't sure how well their sound that combined hardcore, metal, noise, and rock would be received, but ultimately they didn't care – what mattered was that they were making the music they wanted to play."

 Deadguy was influenced by a variety of bands, including Black Flag, Black Sabbath, Unsane, Today is the Day, Misfits, Voivod, and Slayer.
 According to drummer Dave Rosenburg, "basically, we studied a bunch of records we liked by these amazingly heavy bands and added a bit of Black Sabbath and started to make up these parts for songs."
 According to vocalist Tim Singer, "We were still part of the hardcore scene, but we thought it needed a jolt – it had become formulaic and manufactured.
 Our music wasn't going to have a predictable mosh part that everyone stands around and waits for.
 We were listening to different shit and thought we might as well incorporate it into what we wanted to do.
 I still considered us a hardcore band though, so we worked in the same channels and had the same ethics.
 We just wanted to try something new."